-- school organisation and approaches to teaching and learning designed to take account of the particular characteristics of pupils with autism and associated language, communication and interaction difficulties, reflecting a range of evidence based approaches - access to a curriculum appropriate to their ages, needs and abilities, including for some pupils a modified National Curriculum and a particular emphasis on social interaction and communication skills - a physically secure environment with good curriculum related facilities and other specialist facilities - appropriate inclusion opportunities with Springwest Academy for secondary aged pupils and a range of other education providers and extended education opportunities that are specifically designed to meet the needs of pupils with autism and associated language, communication and interaction difficulties - excellent multi-agency links and close partnership working with an autism support service. - 2.
-4.2 All our basic teaching, social and administration areas will be fully accessible and compatible with all relevant equalities legislation. - 3.
-4.3 We aim to create a calm, supportive, structured environment.
+- 4.1 Pupils at The Rise Special School will be offered a range of specialist facilities including: - small classes with a high adult-pupil ratio - teachers with specialist additional qualifications - a team of skilled and committed support staff who have undertaken specialist training - school organisation and approaches to teaching and learning designed to take account of the particular characteristics of pupils with autism and associated language, communication and interaction difficulties, reflecting a range of evidence based approaches - access to a curriculum appropriate to their ages, needs and abilities, including for some pupils a modified National Curriculum and a particular emphasis on social interaction and communication skills - a physically secure environment with good curriculum related facilities and other specialist facilities - appropriate inclusion opportunities with Springwest Academy for secondary aged pupils and a range of other education providers and extended education opportunities that are specifically designed to meet the needs of pupils with autism and associated language, communication and interaction difficulties - excellent multi-agency links and close partnership working with an autism support service. - 4.2 All our basic teaching, social and administration areas will be fully accessible and compatible with all relevant equalities legislation. - 4.3 We aim to create a calm, supportive, structured environment.
 We will make every effort to meet the medical needs of pupils for example through implementing a clear and practical policy on the administration of medication.